trimble-oss/tc-dotnet-sdk-docs/documentation/Developer Guide - Data.md

 Local storage has the capability to store both [objects](#object-storage) and [files](#file-storage).

-The folder used in the storage constructor must initially.
-The Local Storage component will initialize it.

 A small metadata file ".storage" is created in the file storage directory.
 This file contains the information necessary for tracking the files and synchronizing them with a remote data storage system.

 All objects are stored locally in a single file.
 Local folders may be used as local "working folders" as well.

+###File cache

+Content for all TC files is cached locally in a separate folder that is configurable.

+By default the file cache location is shared for all project storages on desktop platforms.
+This allows to avoid unnecessary network transfers when there are several storages that represent the same project on the same machine.
+This could happen if there are several TC connected applications installed on the same machine.

+The default location for the shared file cache is a folder under local user profile (`%USERPROFILE%\.TrimbleConnect\.files`).
+This location can be overriden using *FileCachePath* parameter in the configuration file `%USERPROFILE%\.TrimbleConnect\.config`.
+If relative path is specified in the configuration file then the file cache will be local for the project storage, if it is absolute path the cache will be shared between all storages.

+Here is an example of the .config file content that specifies the local isolated caches for each project storage:

+    {'FileCachePath' : '.files'}

+Another example of the .config file that uses a drive D: for the shared file cache:

+    {'FileCachePath' : 'D:\TrimbleConnect\.files'}

+Application also has a possiblity to override the global configuration settings when connection to the storage is initialized and specify any cache location in runtime.

+    storage.FileCache.DirectoryPath = ...;

+On mobile platforms sharing of files between apps is not supported so each project storage has a local file cache that is located in the `.files` subfolder of the storage.

 ### <a name="creating-storage">Creating Local Storage</a>

-Use the Create method of the _Storage_ class to create a new storage object bound to the project and user.
+Use the `Create` method of the `Storage` class to create a new storage object bound to the project and user.
 After storage creation, user and project entities cannot be changed.

     using (var storage = Storage.Create("directory path"), user, project) {